swagtop/bevy-flake/docs/windows.md

 tar cJf "windows-msvc-sysroot-$(date '+%Y-%m-%d').tar.xz" ./windows-msvc-sysroot
 ```

-Then upload this tarball somewhere, and it in your `config.windows`
+Then upload this tarball somewhere, and it in your `windows` configuration like
-configuration like so:
+so:

 ```nix
 bf = bevy-flake.override {